 - Standard: Standard master-replica instances run in a master-replica architecture to ensure high availability.

 Shards The number of shards on a cluster instance.
 Node Type If Architecture Type is set to Standard or Cluster, Node Type can be set to only Master-Replica.
 A master-replica node runs in a two-node hot standby mode and supports data persistence.
 Instance Type Each instance type contains a group of configurations, such as the memory capacity, maximum number of connections, and maximum bandwidth.
 For more information, see Overview.Note

-- Make sure that the selected memory for the new instance is larger than the required memory for data restoration.
+- Make sure that the selected memory capacity for the new instance is larger than the required memory for restoring data.

 - After you create an ApsaraDB for Redis instance, metadata for a database is generated.

 The metadata consumes a small amount of storage:

 - The metadata size of standard instances is 30 MB to 50 MB.